PHY407H1F

 Official description

 This is an introduction to scientific computing in physics.
 Students will be introduced to computational techniques used in a range of physics research areas.
-By considering select physics topics, students will learn computational methods for function analysis, ODEs, PDEs, eigenvalue problems, non-linear equations and Monte Carlo techniques.
-A physicist's "computational survival toolkit" will also be developed to introduce students to topics such as command line programming, bash scripting, debugging, solution visualization, computational efficiency and accuracy.
+By considering select physics topics, students will learn basic computational methods for function analysis (computing integrals and derivatives; finding roots and extrema), resolution of linear and non-linear equations, eigenvalue problems, Fourier analysis, ODEs, PDEs and Monte Carlo techniques.
+As the course progresses, students will develop their skills at debugging, solution visualization, computational efficiency and accuracy.
 The course is based on python and will involve working on a set of computational labs throughout the semester as well as a final project.

 - Prerequisite